 The Beat Riders are rivaling dance crews formed by the youths of Zawame City, named so by DJ Sagara

 .
 Originally competing in the Inves Games with their fellow cremates for fame and glory, things escalated when one Kouta Kazuraba

 , leading to the birth of the legend of the Armored Riders.
 As more Riders start to emerge from the woodwork and strange monsters called Inves come out of the mysterious Hellheim forest, the teams find themselves at the center of the conflict in Zawame city.

-It is eventually revealed that The Armored Riders were both lab rats Yggdrasil distributed the Lockseeds to to test the Lockseeds and take the blame for Inves outbreaks.
+It is eventually revealed that the Armored Riders were both lab rats and scapegoats for Yggdrasil, meant to test the Lockseeds and prototype Drivers before taking the blame for Inves outbreaks.
 After the Inves invasion of Zawame city, the remaining teams disband and reform under one banner, ditching competing with each other altogether and just wanting to dance.WARNING SPOILERS BELOW

 , proceed with caution.